 The Amazon Echo Studio is an impressive offering - a smart-speaker and Dolby Atmos immersive sound home cinema unit, all in one tidy package.
 Some of its experiments with upmixing stereo sources can sound a bit confused, but it's otherwise a very powerful, feature-rich smart speaker – especially considering the price.

+It's a good option for anyone who's low on space and can't stretch to an upfiring soundbar or multi-speaker setup, while Alexa smarts means that it can act as the center of your smart home, as well as your music player.
 If you're upgrading from the simple speakers built into your TV, or a lowly stereo soundbar, it's a fantastic and simple upgrade to make to your home cinema system.
-You'll get a cracking, resonant bass response, excellent volume and far more depth than a comparably-priced soundbar can offer.
+It delivered a cracking, resonant bass response, excellent volume, and far more depth than a comparably-priced soundbar can offer during our tests.

 As ever with virtualized surround sound, it's not as impactful as having discrete physical speaker channels above and behind you, hooked up to an AV receiver.
 But that's a huge expense, and not practical for all living room arrangements, making the powerful Echo Studio an impressive value option.

 A resurrected Braun Audio’s new flagship one-box hi-fi offers impressively bassy yet detailed audio, plus excellent build quality to complement its smart speaker status.
 During our testing, its sound is detailed, boasts a warm profile, and manages to push its soundstage forward into a room.
 And, there are no virtual surround sound modes or excessive stereo effects here.

 The need to use Google Home for setup and Google Assistant-only compatibility might annoy some.
 But, Apple AirPlay 2 and Chromecast streaming is easily capable of challenging Sonos on sound quality.